seL4/rust-sel4/README.md

 ### Compatible versions of related seL4 Foundation projects

 This project builds upon [seL4](https://github.com/seL4/seL4) and the [seL4 Microkit](https://github.com/seL4/microkit).
-In particular, this project works with the following versions of those related projects:
+In particular, this project works with at least the following versions of those related projects:

 - seL4, when used without Microkit: `9bac64c6ceb1ece54fe00eae44065a836bd224f3`
   ([github.com/coliasgroup/seL4:rust](https://github.com/coliasgroup/seL4/tree/rust), an ancestor of